CodeNextPaco/motion_gpio/README.md

 5. M-F Jumper wires

 ## motion1.py
 A detects motion with PIR sensor and logs the change.
+It also turns on an LED connected to GPIO pin 14.

 ## motion2.py
 A Raspberry Pi Alarm.
 It Detects motion and turns on LED, sends email, stores a time stamp in a text file and plays a .wav file using the ***pygame*** library.
 It also uses ***smtplib*** to send email.